TERREMEMBER/znbase/docs/content/stable/admin/yb-ts-cli.md

 `yb-ts-cli` is a command line tool that can be used to perform an operation on a particular tablet server (`yb-tserver`).
 Some of the commands perform operations similar to [`yb-admin` commands](../yb-admin).
 The `yb-admin` commands focus on cluster administration, the `yb-ts-cli` commands apply to specific YB-TServer nodes.

-`yb-ts-cli` is a binary file installed with YugabyteDB and is located in the `bin` directory of the YugabyteDB home directory.
+`yb-ts-cli` is a binary file installed with ZNbaseDB and is located in the `bin` directory of the ZNbaseDB home directory.

 ## Syntax